What is the Habitat for Humanity Homeownership Program?

 - Complete all materials HONESTLY.

-- Complete a minimum number of 200 hours of Sweat Equity per applicant, plus 100 hours for anyone else over the age of 18.
+- Complete at least 200 hours of Sweat Equity per household.
 Read about sweat equity below.

 - Attend homeowner education classes.
 These classes teach a variety of subjects including financial management, homeowner responsibilities, home maintenance, and mortgages.